Another Girl: Live performances

 The song was performed live for the first time by a Beatle when Paul McCartney returned to the Nippon Budokan, Tokyo, on 28 April 2015; this was 49 years after the Beatles had first played at the venue, in June and July 1966.
 In a released statement, McCartney said, "It was sensational and quite emotional remembering the first time and then experiencing this fantastic audience tonight."

 In the film Help!

 In the film Help!, McCartney lip-syncs "Another Girl" while standing on a coral reef on Balmoral Island in the Bahamas, and plays a girl in a bikini as if she is a guitar.
-Since McCartney's hands are occupied (with either bass or girl), George Harrison mimes McCartney's guitar fills as if playing them himself.
-The four of them each change instruments.
-For instance, Harrison is seen playing McCartney's bass and looks confused.
-Starr is shown playing acoustic guitar and Lennon mimes playing drums.
+Since McCartney's hands are occupied (with either bass or girl), Harrison mimes McCartney's guitar fills.
+The four Beatles also each change instruments; Harrison is seen playing McCartney's bass, Starr is shown playing acoustic guitar, and Lennon mimes playing drums.
 Another scene was filmed at the Cloisters, a famous Bahamian landmark.